 - Live Versions: 6 - 9

-A Live Pack contains sounds for use in Live .
-Within each Live Pack an array of sound sources can reside: Live Sets, samples, Clips and extra documents.
+A Live Pack is a supplementary content pack made specifically for use in Live.
+Live Packs can contain Live Sets, samples, Clips, presets and extra documents.

 How do I install Live Packs?

 Please see our article on Installing and Managing Live Packs.

 Do I need a special License?

 Each Live Pack requires an individual license that will be added to your account upon purchase.
 Some Live packs may be included in your version of Live.

 Log in to your User Account to see a list of any Packs included in your specific license, and any that you have previously purchased separately.